Meet The Founder

 So now I had to really hone down this idea.

 I’ve always loved simple but well-fitted clothes; bodycon dresses, skirts, jumpsuits & leggings are timeless staples for any wardrobe.
 Along side this I have always hated wearing bra’s!

 I also decided to have some strong prints in the collection, they’re all originals, screen-printed and dried under the Indonesian sun. (rainy season gets pretty tricky!),

-Pak Dewa, his wife Ibu Sunny and their grown up son and daughter made the brand a reality, they’re magicians when it comes to tailoring and know how to fit clothes to a woman’s body, they understand my ridiculous drawings and I coudln’t have made this happen without them.
+Pak Dewa, his wife Ibu Sunny and their grown up son and daughter made the brand a reality, they’re magicians when it comes to tailoring and know how to fit clothes to a woman’s body, they understand my ridiculous drawings and I couldn’t have made this happen without them.

-In October 2019 juggling the stall and motherhood and the online elements of my business got too much so now I’m just here, behind my laptop, working on the dream.
+In October 2019 juggling the stall, a full time law degree, motherhood and the online elements of my business got too much.
+It was time, so now I’m just here, behind my laptop, working on the dream.